Irreligion in the Netherlands: Demographics

 In December 2014, for the first time there were more atheists (25%) than theists (17%) in the Netherlands, with majorities of the population being agnostic (31%) or spiritual but not religious (27%).
 In 2016, irreligious people rose to 50% of the population in the Netherlands, and this number rose to a majority of 51% in 2018.

 A 2015 survey showed that 63% of Dutch people thought that religion does more harm than good.
 Not all respondents agreed with the statement that religion does more harm to the same degree.
 Most respondents (26 percent) agreed "a little".
 19% of respondents "agreed" with the statement and another 18% "agreed completely".
 Atheists (25% of Dutch people) see the most harm in religion.
 Of this group, 88% agreed that religion does more harm than good.
 The study showed that the more faithful someone is, the less likely that person is to believe religion does more harm than good.
-Of the faithful, only 21% believe that religion has a more damaging than beneficial effect.
+Of the faithful, 21% believe that religion has a more damaging than beneficial effect.
 A quarter of the population thinks that morality is threatened if no one believes in God, down from 40% in 2006.
 The number of people reporting that they never pray rose from 36% in 2006 to 53% in 2016.